Plans of High School Graduates

 How are Cayuga and Seneca counties performing?

-Of high school graduates in 2010, 83% in Cayuga County and 71% in Seneca County planned to attend 2–year or 4–year college, compared to 85% in the state (excluding NYC).
-Cayuga’s college–going share was similar to that of Onondaga, Ontario and Wayne, while Seneca’s was closer to Oswego’s.
-In Seneca, a somewhat higher share of graduates have tended to plan on working, reaching a high of 16% of graduates in 2010.
-Both Cayuga and Seneca have tended to have fewer graduates planning on 4–year colleges than the state.
-While 48% of state graduates were headed to 4–year colleges in 2010, just 35% of Cayuga graduates and 27% of Seneca graduates were.
+Of high school graduates in 2012, 74% in Cayuga County and 70% in Seneca County planned to attend 2-year or 4-year college, compared to 84% in the state (excluding NYC).
+Cayuga and Seneca's college-going shares were similar to those of Oswego and Wayne, while Onondaga and Ontario had higher rates (both around 83%).
+In Seneca, a somewhat higher share of graduates have tended to plan on working, reaching a high of 16% of graduates in 2010 before dropping slightly to 15% in 2012.
+Cayuga had a decade high of 12% graduates planning to work in 2012, a 4 point increase from 2005.
+Both Cayuga and Seneca have tended to have fewer graduates planning on 4-year colleges than the state.
+While 48% of state graduates were headed to 4-year colleges in 2012, just 27% of Cayuga graduates and 28% of Seneca graduates were.